 ZERO WASTE TO LANDFILL

-- 0% of our waste will be going to landfill.
+0% of our waste will be going to landfill.
 We’ll be providing extensive recycling opportunities across the festival site which we’ll separate at source, sending less to incinerators.
-All food waste will be split from other waste across the site, to then be composted.
+All food waste will be separated from other waste across the site, to then be composted.

 REFILLABLE WATER BOTTLES

 ALTERNATIVE POWER SUPPLIES

-Where possible, generators will be replaced with Hybrid generators with fuel monitoring to give us the data to use less at future festivals.
+Where possible, generators will be replaced with Hybrid generators with fuel monitoring to give us the data to burn less fuel at future festivals.

 ABANDONED CAMPING EQUIPMENT

-We are working with the AIF for their ‘Take Your Tent Home’ and ‘Say No To Single Use’ campaign.
-We offer tent collections for charity and provide an onsite local food bank collection for leftover sealed food from campsites and traders.
+We are working with the Association Of Independent Festivals on their ‘Take Your Tent Home’ and ‘Say No To Single Use’ campaigns.
+We also provide an onsite local food bank collection for leftover sealed food from campsites and traders.

-All wristbands will be made from bamboo and recycled plastics.
+Where possible our wristbands will be made from from recycled plastics.

 TRAVEL TO BLUEDOT

-Bluedot is part of an unprecedented festival industry initiative, which aims to account for audience travel.
-63% of our festivals carbon footprint is audience travel.
-A fixed donation has been added to all advanced/on the day campervan and parking tickets for bluedot all of which will be invested in renewable energy and/or carbon offset schemes.
+Bluedot is part of an unprecedented festival industry initiative, which aims to account for the carbon emissions of audience travel.
+63% of our festival’s carbon footprint is audience travel.
+A fixed donation has been added to all advanced/on the day campervan and parking tickets for bluedot all of which will be interested in renewable energy and/or carbon offset schemes.
 We’re proud to be able to say that 100% of bluedot’s audience travel emissions are offset.
 Watch the video below or find out more HERE.